ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

 ### FEATURE SELECTION
 We explored different options for feature selection;
-1. Filter method.
+1. Filter method/ Statistical Feature Selection
    From the **correlation matrix** and **hypothesis testing**, we identified the top 10 features that were highly correlated with Infection and Mortality rates.
-2. Neural Network
+2. Neural Networks
 3. Lasso model feature selection

    Target variables input for this model were New cases and new deaths.